 Katie Novak

-As my parents and siblings will attest, I was NO talented baker, but I was given a rubric for how the competition would be scored and I got to work.
+As my parents and siblings will attest, I was no talented baker, but I was given a rubric for how the competition would be scored, and I got to work.
 Once I knew what the judges were looking for, I was able to set goals and a strategy.
 Third place, baby.

 1. Learning Objectives